tariq7299/BolesaLandingPage/to-do.md

 - Make the font size of clamp to make it dynamic depeing on the screen size
 - use typography to set font of the section title and paragraph using h1, h2, h3, p, etc
+- CHnage the location of the copmiled sass to css folder and link it to html page
+- Change the gap: 1rem; to var(--grid-gap)
+- Change every spacing and px to a spacing variable

 # NAV BAR